lgflorentino/activity-monitor-rb/README.md

 # Activity Monitor for Ruby
 ![Test Status](https://github.com/lgflorentino/activity_monitor_rb/actions/workflows/tests.yml/badge.svg)

+This is a [Rack](https://github.com/rack/rack) Middleware app.
+It is heavily influenced by the [Hanami](https://hanamirb.org) web framework and [dry-rb](https://dry-rb.org/) libraries.
-This is a [Hanami](https://hanamirb.org) [provider](https://guides.hanamirb.org/v2.2/app/providers/).
-It's function is to receive notifications from webhooks commonly used on version control systems (VCS).
+The app will accept [json](https://ecma-international.org/publications-and-standards/standards/ecma-404/) data posted to it from webhooks commonly used on version control systems (VCS).

 There is no documentation given about setting up webhooks on any of the VCS platforms.
-Most VCS will have extensive doco for you to peruse.
+Most VCS systems and vendors will have extensive doco for you to peruse on that topic.

 Features: